American Cream Draft: 1990s to the present

 In 1982, owners began blood-typing their horses, and by 1990, genetic testing found that "compared with other draft breeds and based upon gene marker data, the Creams form a distinct group within the draft horses."
 The American Cream Draft was found to have a genetic relationship with the Belgian breed that was no closer than the ones it had with the Percheron, Suffolk Punch and Haflinger breeds.
 Registry records dating to the early 20th century show no bloodlines other than draft breeding.

-As of 2000 there were 222 registered horses, a number that increased to 350 as of 2004.
+As of 2000, there were 222 registered horses, a number that increased to 350 as of 2004.
 Of these, 40 were "tracking horses" – either purebred American Creams that did not meet color requirements or crossbred horses that mix American Cream and other draft blood, but still meet the physical requirements for the registry.
 These tracking horses are allowed by certain regulations to be used as breeding stock, with the resulting foals able to be registered as purebred American Creams.
 Around 30 new horses are registered each year.

-The Livestock Conservancy considers the breed to be at "critical" status, meaning that the estimated global population of the breed is less than 2,000 and there are less than 200 registrations annually in the US.
+As of 2024, The Livestock Conservancy considers the breed to be at "critical" status, meaning that the estimated global population of the breed is less than 500, and there are less than 200 registrations annually in the US.
 The Equus Survival Trust also considers the population to be "critical", meaning that there are between 100 and 300 active adult breeding mares in existence today.
 To help replenish numbers, the ACDHA has developed regulations to permit foals to be registered when produced via methods such as artificial insemination and embryo transfer.
 Careful use of the appendix registry also allows numbers to increase.

 The American Creams that live in Colonial Williamsburg have been called "the most famous of all American Cream Draft horses".
-In the village they are used for wagon and carriage rides, and as of 2006, there is a breeding program run by Colonial Williamsburg that is working to increase breed numbers.
+Colonial Williamsburg acquired its first American Cream Draft horses in 1989 as part of its Rare Breeds program, which began in 1986.
+In the village, American Creams are used for wagon and carriage rides, and as of 2006, there is a breeding program run by Colonial Williamsburg that is working to increase breed numbers.